Communist Party of Britain: Russo-Ukrainian War

+It criticizes the banning of the Ukrainian Communist Party and demands the restoration of "democratic rights" in Ukraine, whilst also being critical of "US and Russian attempts to carve up Ukraine's rich natural recourses".

 Organisation

 The Communist Party describes itself as a "disciplined and democratic organisation" and operates on a model of democratic centralism.

 The basic party body is the branch.
 These are normally localities (towns or counties, for example), although workplace branches also exist.
 In England, branches are grouped into coherent geographical areas and send delegates to a biennial District Congress which elects a District Committee for its area.
 Similarly, the Welsh and Scottish branches send delegates to their own national congresses where each elects an executive committee.
 These congresses also decide the broad perspectives for party activity within their districts and nations.

 The all-Britain national congress is also held biennially.
 Delegates from districts, nations and branches themselves decide the party's policy as a whole and elect an executive committee (EC) that carries out a presidium-like function, including decision-making and policy-formation whilst congress is not in session.

 The EC also elects a Political Committee (PC) to provide leadership when the EC is not meeting.
-Advisory Committees also exist to provide in-depth information on an array of subjects, including committees dedicated to women, industrial workers, pensions, public services, education workers, economics, housing, rails, science technology and the environment, transport, Marxist-Leninist education, LGBT rights, anti-racism, anti-fascism, civil service and international affairs.
+Advisory Committees also exist to provide in-depth information on an array of subjects, including committees dedicated to women, industrial workers, pensions, public services, education workers, economics, housing, rails, science technology and the environment, transport, Marxist–Leninist education, LGBT rights, anti-racism, anti-fascism, civil service and international affairs.